-OAK structure is based on multidisciplinary teamwork at the service of the story.
-Each project has specific needs, and the company seeks to employ the right professionals for each subject, either experts from other areas or local collaborators.
-Our goal consists in execute each project with the utmost informative rigor and the highest audiovisual quality.
+The structure of OAK is based on multidisciplinary teams.
+Each project has specific needs and the agency seeks to employ the right professionals for each subject, either from the existing team or by finding suitable collaborators.

 OAK Director & Photographer I Audiovisual Coordinator

 OAK stories director and founder.
 Corso coordinates every project undertaken by the different teams.
 He is also responsible for the audiovisual section.
 Javier began working as a documentary photographer in 2011.
 His projects have been published, awarded and exhibited worldwide.

 As an OAK chief research officer, Rodal puts his skills as a criminologist at the service of the investigation process of each project.
 His work is essential in the phase of documentation and pre-production.